VicV/Promises/README.md

 Update 2: So, the listener will look out for these events: Failed, Cancelled, (and failedOrCancelled for the lazy), and succeed.

 Update 3: It works!
 I'm killing memory with all the promises laying around though.

+Update 4: Cleaned up some code.
+About to get into some neat stuff like timeout promises and whatnot.
+Yay!